 Short, concise sentences make it easy for anyone to get your message.
 It also helps those reading your page with a language translator get better quality translations.
 If your article is particularly long, use headings, bullet points, and images to break up large bodies of text and give your reader a bit of a breather.

 No time or money to get your site translated?
 Google provides a free website translator plugin that embeds Google Translator directly into your website.
-This is particularly useful for companies with overseas markets.
+This is particularly useful for companies with overseas operations.

 Ready to take your accessibility even deeper?
 Check out these resources to learn how to make your site FULLY accessible.